WorldCereal/worldcereal-documentation/rdm/upload.md

 <div style="text-align: justify">
 After successful upload, you will be encouraged to share your data with the WorldCereal consortium.<br>

 By accepting this, your dataset privacy level will be changed to "restricted", meaning that aside from you, only WorldCereal consortium members can access the data and use it for model training and validation activities.
-The data will not be visible to anyone else.
+The data will not be accessible to anyone else.

 As soon as you decide to share your dataset in this way, a WorldCereal moderator will be notified and conduct a quick quality check. <br>
 No additional information needs to be provided by the uploader at this point.